Greg-R/qsd2/README.md

 The most probable error(s) are incorrect orientation of the flip-flop, multiplexer, transformer, and instrumentation amplifier devices.
 The pin 1 markings on the devices are very difficult to see.
 The transformer markings are easy to read; this should be clear in the photograph of the finished board.

-There are also 3 leaded electrolytic capacitors.
-The markings for these parts are clear on the PCB.

 Here are details on each part with regards to proper orientation of the board.
 The descriptions are viewing the top side of the board, with the "T41 EXPERIMENTERS PLATFORM" near the bottom of the board in normal left-to-right reading orientation.